I was born in 1948 and spent most of my career as a self-employed computer trouble shooter for Unix systems.

-The view from our back porch is into lovely woods.
+The view from our back porch opens into lovely woods.
 We love sitting out there, listening to the birds, watching turkeys strut out of the brush, and just enjoying nature.

 The squirrels, the turkeys, the songbirds, and the hummingbirds have a nice view of our home too, but don't have any interest in coming in to join us.
-The mice, however, that live near the tree line see our home as a convenient source of warmth and food, and would love to live inside with us, especially in cold weather.
+The mice that live near the tree line, however, see our home as a convenient source of warmth and food and would love to live inside with us, especially in cold weather.

 We would prefer that the mice stayed in the woods.